Alexandra J. Forsythe

 Work:

-I am an SoC (system on a chip) design engineer for Intel.
-I'm currently responsible for two primary projects: high-speed custom clock circuits for semiconductors and ASIC (Verilog) design.
-I have my own business on the side designing and selling custom circuit boards to robotics enthusiasts across the country.
-Previously I worked for Ultra Electronics USSI designing circuits for new technologies, while simultaneously I was hired by Raytheon to help write software for an autonomous collaborative system using artificial neural networks.
+I am a research engineer for Lockheed Martin Advanced Technology Laboratories, and I am an adjunct professor teaching electrical engineering courses for Indiana Tech.
+I also have my own business on the side designing and selling custom circuit boards to robotics enthusiasts across the country.
+Previously, I worked for Intel as a SoC (system on chip) design engineer.
+Prior to that, I worked for Ultra Electronics USSI designing circuits for new technologies while simultaneously working for Raytheon to help write software for an autonomous collaborative system using artificial neural networks.
 Before that,

-I designed a mission-critical circuit board (buck converter) for NASA that will be used in an upcoming space mission.
+I designed a mission-critical circuit board (buck converter) for NASA to use in a space mission.
 I have generated Gerber files, worked in a class 10 clean room, peer reviewed schematic and board layouts, worked with Cadence, Altium, AutoCAD, Eagle CAD, PADS, DxDesigner, Perl, C, VHDL, Verilog, embedded systems, Linux, LT Spice, and more.

 Projects: